Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Categorification of the extended mutation matrix

 \subsection{The geometric definition of the extended mutation matrix}

-In the following we recall, in the conventions of this paper, the definition of the extended mutation matrix of the cluster algebra with coefficients of a surface equipped with an ideal $3$-angulation $\mathcal{T}$ and a multi-lamination $\Lambda$, due to Fomin-Thurston \cite{FT12}.
+In the following we recall the definition of the extended mutation matrix of the cluster algebra with coefficients of a marked surface equipped with an ideal triangulation and a multi-lamination $\Lambda$, as given by Fomin-Thurston \cite{FT12}.
+We express the definition in terms of the dual trivalent spanning graph $\mathcal{T}$ of the ideal triangulation.

+We fix a marked surface ${\bf S}$ with an ideal triangulation and dual trivalent spanning graph $\mathcal{T}$.
+We denote by $M\subset {\bf S}$ the subset of marked points.